edtankian97/microbiota_sialylation/README.md

 3. Protein analysis: Identification of sialylation pathway in filtered genomes.
 4. Downstream analysis: Genomic analysis of bacterias' genomes that have sialylation with figures created.

-#1.
+##1.
 Genome processing
-## first of all, genomes were download at NCBI site, which can be view in: .The original dataset is named as assembly_summary.txt in genomes_download directory.
+First of all, genomes were download at NCBI site, which can be view in: .The original dataset is named as assembly_summary.txt in genomes_download directory.